Alps709/Sudoku-AI-Web/README.md

 # Sudoku-AI Web
-The game of sudoku made using HTML, CSS and Javascript.
+The game of sudoku made using HTML, CSS, Javascript and DOM.

 How to play:
 1.Choose a difficulty and click the "Start new game button".